 Number of New Employees

 The number of new employees is equal to the lesser of the Method 1 or Method 2 calculations.
 Employees hired after the date of application that are not confirmed within 90 days as authorized to work in Nebraska are not included in the Method 1 or Method 2 calculations.
-Employee must be a resident to be included in the calculation of the number of new employees.

 - Method 1.
 Subtract the number of equivalent base-year employees from the number of equivalent employees employed at a qualified location or locations during the current year.